 Your Subject Access application will cost £10.
 You are encouraged to pay by cheque as regulations over the handling of cash may delay your application.
-Cheques etc. should be made payable to Constabularyshire Poise.
-Postal Orders must be UK Postal Orders.
+Cheques etc. should be made payable to postal Orders must be UK Postal Orders.

 Proof of identity